Marv Winkler

 Marvin Winkler (born February 18, 1948) is an American former professional basketball player.

-A 6'1" guard from the University of Louisiana at Lafayette, Winkler played one season (1970–71) in the National Basketball Association as a member of the Milwaukee Bucks, who drafted him with the 16th pick of the 3rd round of the 1970 NBA draft.
+A 6'1" point guard from the University of Louisiana at Lafayette, Winkler played one season (1970–71) in the National Basketball Association as a member of the Milwaukee Bucks, who drafted him with the 16th pick of the 3rd round of the 1970 NBA draft.
 He averaged 2.7 points per game and won a league championship when Milwaukee defeated the Baltimore Bullets in the 1971 NBA Finals.

-Winkler spent the 1971–72 season with the Indiana Pacers of the American Basketball Association.
+Winkler spent the 1971–72 Championship season with the Indiana Pacers of the American Basketball Association.
 He averaged 2.0 points per game.